 Term of office start date: 25th April 2016

-Damian has been involved in designing and executing many large scale transformational change programmes and is experienced in running scale national and multi-site operations.
+Throughout his career he has been involved in designing and executing many large-scale transformational change programmes and is experienced in running national and multi-site operations.

-He has also recently completed the director’s module at Cranfield Business School where he is proud to be part of their alumni.
+He has studied at Cranfield Business School where he is proud to be part of their alumni.

-Passionate about education and trying to make a difference in the communities in which we live and do business Damian is thrilled to be appointed as trustee and even more excited about accepting the honour of the chair position from January 2018.
+Passionate about education, striving to make a difference in the communities in which we live and do business, Damian was thrilled to be appointed as Trustee and even more excited about accepting the honour of the position of Chair from January 2018.